 I’ve found that two core methods work beautifully together:

-• The Eisenhower Matrix: This is my go-to for strategic thinking.
-I mentally sort every task into one of four buckets: Urgent/Important, Not Urgent/Important, Urgent/Not Important, and Not Urgent/Not Important.
-It’s a quick mental filter that tells me what to do now, what to schedule for later, what I can delegate, and what I should just delete.
+- The Eisenhower Matrix: I mentally sort every task into four buckets: Urgent/Important, Not Urgent/Important, Urgent/Not Important, and Not Urgent/Not Important.
+It’s a quick filter that tells me what to do now, what to schedule for later, what I can delegate, and what I should delete.

-• Time-Blocking: Once I know my priorities, I turn to my calendar.
-I block out specific chunks of time for the tasks I’ve committed to, which is absolutely essential for the "deep work" that big projects demand.
+- Time‑Blocking: After I know my priorities, I block out specific chunks of time for the tasks I’ve committed to—essential for deep work on big projects.

 Here’s a look at how this kind of workflow plays out in a typical day.